Refresh

 More product label comparisons

-More examples on how to use the GDA label by applying the check, compare and choose approach.
+More examples on how to use the GDA label by applying the check, compare and

 Last reviewed: 19 Jun 2013